gosystemsgmbh/RI_Framework/README.md

 ## Overview

-The Decoupling & Utilities Framework is a collection of various functions for the .NET Framework, Mono, and Unity.
+The Decoupling & Utilities Framework is a collection of various functions for .NET, Mono, and Unity.

 It implements all kind of bigger functional blocks (the "decoupling" part), asorted small helpers (the "utilities" part), and extensions for other libraries/frameworks (both in the "decoupling" and "utilities" part).

 All those functions, regardless whether big or small, are (mostly) independent of each other and can be used individually.

-Due to the utilities part of the framework, which implements general-purpose functions not tied to a particular application type, the target audience can be everyone who uses .NET.
+Due to the utilities part of the framework, which implements general-purpose functions not tied to a particular application type, the target audience can be everyone who develops for .NET.

 The decoupling part on the other hand has a more narrower target audience as it focuses on functionality common to the following application types: